 Again, most of the time, knowing the current dBm on your device is just for your information.
 Maybe so that you can adjust your device’s or your Wi-Fi broadcaster’s position.

-In a few cases, changing the dBm-based trigger can help with roaming in a mesh setup.
+In some cases, changing the dBm-based trigger can help with roaming in a mesh setup.
 But even then, keep in mind that Wi-Fi can be unpredictable and doesn’t always work as to how we perceive the physical world.

 That’s because, with Wi-Fi, we literally get what we don’t see.
 So don’t expect it to behave the way you see things.
 Most of the time, this is a matter of trial and error.